Things to check or prepare before a earthquake -

 fires.
 If a house near yours catches on fire, it will spread.

 11. Keep freezer and refrig closed.
 Power will be off and item will last longer if you don't open the

-use the water in the water heater and toilet reservoir tank until they get water trucked into your area and
+can use the water in the water heater and toilet reservoir tank until they get water trucked into your

 Use the pan arrows or the overview map to navigate the map.

 Zoom buttons allow to quickly zoom to a predefined level on the map based on the centre of the map.